oeway/pyotritonclient/README.md

 To install it, run `pip install pyotritonclient`

+To use it in Pyodie, see the [test example](./tests/test_client.py).

-You can find the official [client examples](https://github.com/triton-inference-server/client/tree/main/src/python/examples) demonstrate how to use the package to issue request to [triton inference server](https://github.com/triton-inference-server/server).
+You can also find the official [client examples](https://github.com/triton-inference-server/client/tree/main/src/python/examples) demonstrate how to use the package to issue request to [triton inference server](https://github.com/triton-inference-server/server).
 However, please notice that you will need to change the http client code into async style.
 For example, instead of doing `client.infer(...)`, you need to do `await client.infer(...)`.